m0ru/bak/02a_state_of_the_art.md

 Because of the last point---the components rendering themselves "from scratch" every time, i.e. them being an (ideally) state-less mapping from app-state to HTML---this architecture pairs well with React's VDOM.

-When there's preprocessing that needs to be done on the data required for the action-object---e.g. we want to resolve the geo-coordinates to a human-friendly address-string---action-creators are the usual method to do so (see fig. \ref{fig:flux_full}).
+When there's preprocessing that needs to be done on the data required for the action-object---e.g. we want to resolve the geo-coordinates to a human-friendly address-string---action-creators are the usual method to do so (see [@fig:flux_full]).
 These are functions that do preprocessing---including HTTP-requests for instance---and then produce the action-objects and dispach them.

 Though being an architecture, i.e. a software-pattern,  per se, usually one will use one of many ready made dispatchers and also a store-prototype to inherit from, that will reduce the amount of boilerplate code necessary to bootstrap a Flux-based application.